 Today, Bill Sapers daughter, Aviva Sapers represents the third generation of leadership, serving as CEO and President, while Ed Wallack, Norman Wallack’s son, is Principal and Treasurer.

-Recognized as one of the largest employee benefits firms in Massachusetts by the Boston Business Journal (2008) and one of the twelve percent of family businesses that survives into a third generation* we approach our business every day with one thought in mind: serving our clients to find the best solution for the most complex challenges.
+Recognized as the Family Business of the Year (2016) and one of the twelve percent of family businesses that survives into a third generation* we approach our business every day with one thought in mind: serving our clients to find the best solution for the most complex challenges.

 This is what we do best.
 From our family to yours.